Johannes Lodewijk Dulcken

 On 31 October, ‘Susanna Maria Knopfelein, wid.
 Van Dulcken’ sends a request to the states of Overijssel.
 From the states' reply sent to the magistrate on 4 March 1777, it is known that the widow has complained that the magistrate wants to evict her from the city by force.
 She sends along the magistrate's decision, and asks the states to instruct the magistrate to give her permission to continue living in Hasselt.

-long letter back to the states defending her policy.
+The magistrate sends a long letter back to the states defending her policy.
 The magistrate brings up that although the widow says she has been living in Hasselt since August 1769, this was not known to him.
 It became clear when she had rented a cottage and applied to the deacons for support.
 It is unknown to him why she had come to live in Hasselt and that she had really moved in with her son.
 She was visiting there for pleasure it was thought.
 It was only in January when she was living independently that a deposit could be claimed from her.
 That surety bond is needed when you want to come and live in Hasselt as a poor person.

 Widow Dulcken wrote in her letter that she was not a financial burden to anyone.
 At most, the deaconry supported her for a number of -six to seven- weeks with six pennies a week.
 The magistrate called that a lie.
 Indeed, as soon as she started living independently, she was harassed one after another and still supported by charitable lads.
 The diaconate also supported her for some time, but eventually stopped doing so.
 Her name is nowhere to be found in the diaconate's cash books.
 She does not appear on the long list of the poor permanently supported, nor were any payments made to her during 1776.